 Personally, I take the oils internally and I love them.
-I’ve experienced so many positive benefits from taking them internally.
+I’ve experienced so many positive benefits from ingesting doTERRA essential oils.
 The reason I would be very careful about what brand of essential oils you take internally is that of quality issues.
-Many of the inexpensive brands have additives in them and so I would not recommend those be taken internally.
+Many (if not all) of the inexpensive brands have additives in them and so I would not recommend those be taken internally.

 doTERRA’s oils are CPTG, which stands for Certified Pure Therapeutic Grade, which means they are pure and have nothing added to them.
 The traditional French say they are safe for internal consumption but British tradition says not to. doTERRA base their thought on scientific testing, such as aromaticscience.com.
 But, you are free to choose for yourself.

 Where Did the Myth (Is it safe to ingest doTERRA essential oils) Start?

 Where did this belief by some come from that essential oils aren’t meant for internal consumption?
 Traditionally the study of essential oils has mostly come from the aromatic world, who believe the oils should only be used aromatically.